Sustainable forms of transport

 Parking spaces for shared cars provided by the City of Espoo

-Parking spaces that are subject to a fee for non-shared cars can be found in the Espoo Map Service.
+Parking spaces that are subject to a fee for non-shared cars can be found in the Espoo Map Service(external link, opens in a new window).